/ Niles Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a lasting condition, you may be able to receive additional benefits under Illinois law.
-These payments are intended to account for the permanent consequences of your injury on your future employment potential.
+If your workplace injury results in a lasting condition, you may be eligible for additional benefits under Illinois law.
+These benefits are designed to make up for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: